CiscoTestAutomation/pyats-image-builder/README.md

 > Make sure your specified version exists at https://hub.docker.com/_/python

+#### `platform`

+Desired platform to build image for.
+Platform must obey (https://docs.docker.com/build/building/multi-platform/#building-multi-platform-images).

+If an existing python-slim image exists on the host machine, this must be removed in order to use this option.

 #### `env`
 Environment variables to be defined in the image.
 These environment variables will persist in the built image - and visible in your pyATS job runs.